rootnode-rebels/Dlives/website/Readme.md

 ## 🔗 Official Direct Installer Download URL

 All download buttons in the website link directly to download the `.exe` installer:
 👉 [**Download Dlives_Setup.exe**](https://github.com/rootnode-rebels/Dlives/releases/download/v1.0.0/Dlives_Setup.exe)

 ---

+## 📄 License

+This project is licensed under the MIT License — see the root [LICENSE](../LICENSE) for details.

+---